The Cost Reduction Tips

 In these reviews, across each cost line, identify and highlight the practices of the best performers and call out the practices of the worst performers.

-The job of the person guiding these reviews is to set targets for the worst performers and hold them to it next month.
+The job of the person guiding these reviews is to set targets for the worst performers and hold them to them by next month.

-Academics studying this areas refer to it as Normative Social Influence.
+Academics studying this area refer to it as Normative Social Influence.

 This dynamic is easily created by putting an influential team in place and updating staff regularly on progress.

-A future tip will focus on why you must not be squeamish about making this a high-profile activity in your organisation if you are going to embed a cost conscious culture.
+A future tip will focus on why you must not be squeamish about making this a high-profile activity in your organization if you are going to embed a cost-conscious culture.